 This smaller variety is compact and tame; clusters of luxurious red-orange blooms are visually stunning; excellent for containers and small trellises; grows very quickly and covers by self clinging

 Summer Jazz™ Fire Trumpetvine features bold clusters of red trumpet-shaped flowers with orange overtones at the ends of the branches from late spring to early fall.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The serrated pointy pinnately compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Summer Jazz™ Fire Trumpetvine is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;